Game

 Activate

-1. Demonstrate and rehearse sliding to the right and to the left.
+1. Demonstrate and rehearse sliding (or shuffling) to the right and to the left.
 Provide cue reminders for correct performance of the skill.

 2. Review safety.
 Remind learners of activity boundaries and the personal space of others.

-4. Partners face one another with a spot marker between them.
-One player is on offense, and the other is on defense.
-The game objective is for the offensive player to slide left or right to pull a flag or scarf from the defensive player without crossing the spot marker.
+4. Partners face one another with a hula hoop or spot marker between them.
+One learner is on offense, and the other is on defense.
+The game objective is for the offensive player to slide left or right, around the designated area, to pull a flag or scarf from the defensive player without crossing the spot marker.

 5. Randomly select an energy maker or energy taker statement (see step 7) to read aloud.
 Learners move quickly to tag their partner for energy maker statements or in slow motion for energy taker statements.

-6. Players move side to side to avoid being tagged (getting the scarf or flag pulled).
+6. Learners shuffle side to side to avoid being tagged (getting the scarf or flag pulled).
 Moving more than three steps away from the spot is an automatic tag.
 Learners switch roles once they are tagged.
 Learners continue play until a new statement is read aloud.

 7. Randomly select from the following lists of energy maker and energy taker statements.
 Allow 30 seconds to 1 minute for flag activity between statements.